 - Keep a low profile on social media – As a blogger sometimes this can be tricky to do especially if you are on a press trip covering an event.
 But there are ways to protect your home.
 Ensure your address isn’t visible, or readily available to anyone searching for it.
 I set up a free PO Box address for my business so my address isn’t public to protect my home and family.

-- Invest in a home safe – Lock your valuables and identity documents away.
+- Invest in a home safe – Lock your valuables and identity documents away in a Fast Keys safe.
 If you cannot afford a safe, how about putting them somewhere unusual in a spare container.